 Human Remains should be handled as little as possible, and only for essential functions (e.g., safety issues and functions essential to Repatriation or curation).

 To the maximum extent possible, Human Remains and Funerary Objects from the same Burial Site and from the same general geographic location should be kept together.
-In addition, all packaging materials (boxes, bags, jars, acid-free tissue paper, etc.) that previously held Human Remains will be retained by the campus so that they can be offered to Lineal Descendants or Tribal Representatives at the time of transfer.
+In addition, the campus will retain all packaging materials (boxes, bags, jars, acid-free tissue paper, etc.) that previously held Human Remains so that they can be offered to Lineal Descendants or Tribal Representatives at the time of transfer.
 Campuses should not remove any soil adhering to Human Remains or Cultural Items unless necessary for compliance with NAGPRA/CalNAGPRA, and if soil is loosened, it will be collected and offered at the time of transfer as well.

 Human Remains and Cultural Items in UC’s Possession or Control must not be removed from UC premises except as permitted under Section V.K.2.
 University employees or retirees/emeriti that have removed Human Remains or Cultural Items from UC premises must immediately return these to the University.
 Individuals will be granted a reasonable opportunity to return these items voluntarily, after which UC may pursue legal action for items taken without authorization.